aptech/docs/docs/data-management/programmatic-import.rst

 |1982             |A four digit year.         |Date     |`%Y`                  |
 +-----------------+---------------------------+---------+----------------------+

-Now pass the formula string as the second input to the `date` keyword.
-Assuming our file is called `date_test.csv`, the code would look like this:
+Now pass the format string as the second input to the ``date`` keyword.
+Assuming our file is called *date_test.csv*, the code would look like this:

 ::